tystan/textwrang/README.md

 * Users can create their own files to recognise syntax from different languages in TextWrangler.
 The `.plist` files in the `syntax` directory can simply be copy and pasted into
    `~Library/Application\ Support/TextWrangler/Language\ Modules/`
 for TextWrangler to recognise syntax for languages that don't already exist in TextWrangler.
+You don't need to start from scratch, some languages are already [here](http://www.barebones.com/support/bbedit/plugin_library.html).

 * I prefer dark colour schemes when coding - this can manually be manufactured via `preferences`.
 In any case, I include a `.bbColorScheme` file that can be used to modify the appearance of TextWrangler (for use in TW version 5 or above).
 Simply copy `.bbColorScheme` files to
    `~/Library/Application\ Support/TextWrangler/Color\ Schemes/`